zinuhe/golang-struct-interface/README.md

 <br>
 <h1>Interfaces</h1>

+An interface is two things:

-Interfaces are named collections of method signatures.
+It is a set of methods (Interfaces are named collections of method signatures), but it is also a type

 To implement an interface in Go, we just need to implement all the methods in the interface.